Orange-OpenSource/pyDcop/docs/usage/provisioning.rst

 General principle
 -----------------

-In the following sections, we use the terme **controller** to name the computer that is used to initiate and drive the installation of pyDCOp on other machines, called **agent-machine** (as they will be used to run pyDCOP agents).
+In the following sections, we use the term **controller** to name the computer that is used to initiate and drive the installation of pyDCOP on other machines, which are called **agent-machine** (as they will be used to run pyDCOP agents).

 When provisioning a set of machines, the **controller** will contacts each **agent-machines** (using ssh) and make sure pyDCOP and all its